Sacred Destinations

 In 495 AD, a vision of St. Michael the Archangel led to the building of a church dedicated to him on the rocky mount.
 A few centuries later, a Celtic monastery was established on St. Michael's Mount.
 A Christian grave dating from c.900 AD was recently discovered there.

-In 1075, after the Norman conquest, Edward the Confessor handed over the abbey to the Benedictine monks of Mont-St-Michel in France.
+Edward the Confessor (r.1042-66) built a chapel on the mount and handed over the abbey to the Benedictine Mont-St-Michel in France.

-The church on St. Michael's Mount was built by Abbot Bernard of the French Mont St. Michel and consecrated by Bishop of Exeter in 1144.
-The church was a major pilgrimage destination throughout the Middle Ages because of the original vision of St. Michael.
+The present church was begun in 1135 by Abbot Bernard of Mont St. Michel and consecrated by the Bishop of Exeter in 1144.
+The church was a major pilgrimage destination throughout the Middle Ages thanks to the ancient vision of St. Michael.

-In 1193, the abbey was seized by Henry de la Pomeray by disguising his men as pilgrims.
-He began to build a castle, but committed suicide in fear of the consequences when Richard the Lionheart returns from the Crusades.
+In 1193, the abbey was seized by Henry de la Pomeray, who disguising his men as pilgrims.
+He began to build a castle, but committed suicide in fear of the consequences when Richard the Lionheart returned from the Crusades.

 Four miracles were reported in the church on St. Michael's Mount in 1262 and 1263, which led to increasing numbers of pilgrims.